cfpaige/the-ushe/README.md

 > This project is ARCHIVED.
-You can still fork it, but to submit issues or propose changes, go to https://github.com/cfpaige/get-the-ushe/issues instead.
+You can still fork it, but to clone the latest version, or to submit issues or propose changes, go to https://github.com/cfpaige/get-the-ushe/ instead.

 # The Ushe \[t͟hə ˈyüzh]